 If you’re a leader or owner of a business, you’re potentially feeling that same sense of disconnect with your employees that remote working can create – but you might also be feeling the added weight of responsibility to help your team and the business weather the unchartered waters of the coronavirus storm as one, connected, energised team.

 At Engagement Multiplier, we’ve adopted a simple approach to maintain connection using the power of technology, getting ahead of any vulnerability and feelings of isolation our team may experience working from home.
 Don’t be fooled by the simplicity, we’ve been doing this now for over a week, and it’s working.

-We start each day with a team connection meeting via video conference where team members each get to share what they’re working on, what they’re learning and opportunities for themselves and the business (which in itself is already having an impact on productivity).
+We start each day with a team connection meeting via video conference where team members each get to share what they’re working on, what they’re learning, and opportunities for themselves and the business (which in itself is already having an impact on productivity).
 Most importantly, it’s a time to talk, have a little fun, and keep the energy and connection strong.
-The result, in many ways the connection between our team members has never been more robust.
+As the result, in many ways, the connection between our team members has never been more robust.

 You can download the agenda format we follow for our morning and afternoon meetings here and adopt the following three simple tips for success:

 Face time with video conferencing.
 (Zoom on mobile or desktop) is so important for connection.
 Email is impersonal, phone calls are a little better, but video conferencing means you get to see each member of the team and create a personal connection.

 Keep your workplace camaraderie going by planning moments of fun.
 Set up a Whatsapp group or Slack channel for teams with fun topics every day, like asking people to snap a photo of their new office!
 There are likely natural ‘fun’ leaders amongst your team – play to their strengths, let them lead the charge, and create energy.

 Maintain a routine.
 In unpredictable and uncertain times, by holding regular meetings at the same time each day you introduce a reliable structure that can be comforting when working remotely.